bekk/bekk-christmas/post/kotlin/typesafe-error-handling-in-kotlin.md

 In simple terms, the `runResultTry` function takes a function as an argument and executes it in a `try/catch`.
 The `.abortOnError` function is a _scoped extension function_ of the Result type, which is _only_ available inside the block passed to `runResultTry`.
 When a result is an `Err`, the `.abortOnError` function aborts execution by jumping to the catch block of `runResultTry`, or else it unwraps and returns its encapsulated value.
 The fact that it uses exceptions internally is just an implementation detail, and not important.
 You may also notice the suspicious casts.
 These casts are a way to get around the fact that exceptions cannot have generic types (a consequence of dynamic typing and type erasure).
 Regardless, the casts are safe in the current implementation above.

 ## When Should You Use `Result<T, E>`?
-The Result type is not a silver bullet that fits every error-handling situation perfectly, at least not in languages with impure functions.
+The Result type is not a silver bullet that fits every error-handling situation perfectly, at least not in languages with side effects.
 When this pattern is used to handle errors of functions where you do not care about the return value (i.e., impure functions), a problem arises: errors might be swallowed.
 If you are not prepared to receive a return value, it very is easy to forget to check whether the invocation failed.
 In situations where nothing fails or blows up, errors and bugs may be difficult to debug.
 In other words, exceptions might be a better choice in such situations.
 At least then, everything blows up and gets (hopefully) logged.

 There are solutions/workarounds to this swallowing-problem, even for impure languages.
 Javascript, for example, has the global `unhandledrejection`-event, which fires whenever a promise is rejected but lacks an error handler (i.e., a `.catch()`).
 In Kotlin (and Java), we may utilize the `finalize`-method to implement the same concept, but on the other hand, `finalize` is only called when the object is about to be garbage collected, which makes it somewhat unreliable.